hrishikeshs/writings/just-use-ai.md

 If I had to summarize the chief limitation of LLMs, I would say this:

-I still cannot use an LLM to develop programs which exceed a certain complexity threshold.
+**I still cannot use an LLM to develop programs which exceed a certain complexity threshold.
+Almost everything in my day job exceeds that complexity threshold.**

-An LLM can help me write a util function to convert a JS object(which has some of it's keys named in snake_case and some in camelCase) to another JS object (where all of the key names follow a consistent pattern).
-If the conversion is straightforward, and the util function can be a pure-function.
-But it cannot do much more than that - especially if it has to generate new code that has to interact with existing code.
+An LLM can help me write a util function to convert a JS object(which has some of it's keys named in snake_case and some in camelCase) to another JS object (where all of the key names follow a consistent pattern) - if the conversion is straightforward, and the util function can be a pure-function.
+It cannot do much more than that - especially if it has to generate new code that has to interact with existing code.
+What's more - I have to actually verify that the code the LLM generated works as intended.

-I'm talking about how an LLM fails to help me, when I'm handling business requirements which are handed to me all day, every day as I'm an application developer.

 An example of something the LLM is unable to do is the following: